-- A value corresponding to a caret followed by a number, such as "^3", means the following number of fields are unchanged. - A value starting with a caret followed by a letter, such as "^P", means the remaining part of the value represents the difference between the previous and new update, expressed in a "diff" format, where the letter identifies the format used.
+- A value corresponding to a caret followed by a number, such as "^3", means the following number of fields are unchanged. - ► A value starting with a caret followed by a letter, such as "^P", means the remaining part of the value represents the difference between the previous and new update, expressed in a "diff" format, where the letter is the tag of the format used.

-As a consequence, the real update value should be computed based on the previous update of the same field and the difference, according to the format.
-The available "diff" formats are the following:
+As a consequence, the real update value should be computed based on the previous update of the same field and the provided difference, according to the format.
+The available tags and related "diff" formats are the following: